Bansko, Bulgaria: Not the Trip We’d Hoped For

 After living in Florida for thirty years, I couldn’t wait to spend some time in a winter wonderland.
 After some research, I found the ski town of Bansko, Bulgaria.
 Three weeks of skiing there would cost about the same as five days at a U.S. or Canadian ski resort.

-We made plans to head there in early January 2020 as the first stop in our third year of full-time travel.
+We made plans to head there in January 2020 as the first stop in our third year of full-time travel.
 It didn’t turn out anything like I had imagined.

-Note: all money is in USD.
+All money is in U.S. dollars

 Reality Rears Its Ugly Head